makcymal/arrow-view/README.md

-# arrow-view: CLI preview of Apache Arrow files
+# CLI preview of Apache Arrow files

 This provides a way of previewing data similar to `head()`, `describe()`, `info()` of `pandas.DataFrame`.